How to Document a Task

 The documented task must meet the following criteria:

-#2.
-The checklist includes the tools, tips, URLs, and login information that are needed to help complete the task.
+#3.
+The checklist includes all necessary tools, tips, URLs, and login methods for easy access and smooth execution of the task.

-#5.
-All the anchored text (clickable text) leads to the intended pages or documents.
+#9.
+All anchored text on the page directs users to the intended pages or documents.